Calling all fans: The Knox College Prairie Fire Athletics Women's and Men's Basketball teams are playing at h...

 V. B. 1.
 Faculty Offices and Keys

-Offices are assigned by the Associate Dean of the College.
-Keys may be obtained from the Office of Campus Safety.
-Keys are the personal responsibility of the person to whom issued and should not be loaned or given to others.
+Faculty offices are assigned by the Dean of the College's Office.
+Keys must be obtained from the Office of Campus Safety.
+Keys are the personal responsibility of the person to whom they are issued and should not be loaned or given to others.
 Keys may not be duplicated under any circumstances.

 V. B. 3.
 Textbook Orders

 Textbooks must be ordered by the Bookstore well in advance of the start of each term.
 The requests that the Bookstore Manager sends to faculty members should be completely answered and promptly returned.
-Faculty who wish desk or examination copies should write directly to the publisher.
+Faculty who wish desk or examination copies should contact the publisher directly.
 Publishers' policies on such copies vary and are subject to change.
 Consult publishers' websites, many of which allow online requests.

 V. B. 4.
 Budgets, Supplies, and Equipment

-All purchases to be billed to Knox College are purchased by means of a purchase requisition.
-Office supplies are available at the Administrative Services Annex and at the Bookstore; bluebooks for examinations are at the Annex.
-Faculty wishing to make outof-pocket expenditures for later reimbursement should contact the Business Office to obtain the College's tax ID number.
+Administrative assistants can assist faculty in making purchases of office supplies or other materials; they also can prepare purchase orders.
+Faculty wishing to make out of-pocket expenditures for later reimbursement should contact the administrative assistant or the Business Office to obtain the College's tax ID number.
 Receipts are required for reimbursement and should be submitted within 30 days of expenditure.

 The fiscal year runs from July 1 to June 30.
-The budget cycle for the year usually begins in November with the first round of requests for preliminary budgets for the following year.
 All department members should keep the chair informed of the needs they foresee in supplies and equipment.
 When possible the College obtains grant funds or special gifts, particularly for major equipment.
 The support of faculty members in assessing future needs is an essential part of this process.

-Duplicating of materials for class use, e.g., syllabi or examinations, may be charged to department budgets.
+Duplicating of materials for class use, e.g., syllabi or examinations, is charged to department budgets.
 Duplicating of research material may also be charged to departmental budgets.
 The department chair is responsible for seeing that the total duplicating costs of the department remain within budget.
-Faculty should be strongly encouraged to post materials on Moodle to allow for student access.
+Faculty are strongly encouraged to use Moodle to share materials with students in accordance with federal copyright law.